Can I migrate from Technical Intern Training to Specified Skills? Introducing the conditions and migration methods

 The following documents are required for application:

-• Documents related to labor insurance, social insurance, and taxes (to be prepared by the foreign national and the host organization separately)
+- Documents related to labor insurance, social insurance, and taxes (prepared by foreigners and Accepting Organizations respectively)

 There are special measures in place if you are unable to prepare the documents in time.